|27-07 8th Street, Astoria, NY 11102||718-721-3960||Sandra Evangelista|

 Astoria Blue Feather ELC utilizes The Creative Curriculum for Preschools which focuses on child development, learning environments, content areas, defining the teacher role, and recognizing the family role, in conjunction with Teaching Strategies Gold Online Assessment System.
 Along with the established “interest areas” in the classroom (block area, dramatic play area, art, etc.), the Creative Curriculum supports social, emotional, physical, cognitive, and language development.
 The Creative Curriculum emphasizes small group instruction and rotations in order to provide the most effective, accessible instruction.
-Teaching Strategies Gold Online Assessment System is an authentic, observation-based assessment tool designed to assess the development and learning of children from birth through kindergarten and it is aligned with the New York State Early Learning Framework and with early learning standards in every state.
+Teaching Strategies Gold Online Assessment System is an authentic, observation-based assessment tool designed to assess the development and learning of children from birth through kindergarten and it is aligned with the Early Childhood Framework for Quality (EFQ) and with early learning standards in every state.
 This assessment tool has granted our program the opportunity to measure student progress and ensure that the students are meeting New York State learning standards.
 Along with measuring student growth, this tool has provided our program with a systemic approach to aggregating, analyzing, and disseminating data to our classroom teachers and staff as well as to our families.

 When it comes to preschool education, the staff at ABF Early Learning Center recognizes the five essential domains that impact instruction and learning.
 They are:

 In addition to using the Creative Curriculum for Preschool, ABF Early Learning Center continues to utilize supplemental curricula and programs such as Handwriting without Tears and the STERN Math program.
 Handwriting without Tears is designed to encompass foundation skills for successful learning by providing an optimal learning experience in the areas of playing and singing, motor development, social/emotional, cognitive/language, and sensory and visual perceptual skills.